 Prince is my favorite musician.
 Period.
-Prince and his music has been such an integral part of my life from the moment I first heard “Little Red Corvette” playing off my sister’s 45 in 1983 until his passing in 2016.
+Prince and his music have been such an integral part of my life from the moment I first heard “Little Red Corvette” playing off my sister’s 45 in 1983 until his passing in 2016.
 So much so that he was the inspiration for my only tattoo (thus far).
-My plan is to discuss each one of Prince’s albums at some point and no better place to start than his debut.
+I plan to discuss each one of Prince’s albums at some point, and no better place to start than his debut.

-I will admit that it took me awhile to warm up to For You in a manner that I didn’t have to with most of Prince’s peak 80s and early 90s material.
-I’ve had For You in my collection for many years but always dismissed it as lightweight and dated sounding.
-I spent the better part of a month really listening to this album over and over.
+I will admit that it took me a while to warm up to For You in a manner that I didn’t have to with most of Prince’s peak 80s and early 90s material.
+For many years, I’ve had For You in my collection but always dismissed it as lightweight and dated sounding.
+I spent the better part of a month listening to this album over and over.
 Poring over the lyrics and getting the melodies stuck in my head.
 After careful reconsideration, For You is anything but lightweight.

 At the time of its release, critics seemed to be more impressed by the wunderkind nature of the LP’s existence than of the music itself.
-As we all know, Prince was only 18-19 years old when he wrote and recorded For You and as it’s been highlighted numerous times over his illustrious career, the familiar words “Produced, arranged, composed and performed by Prince” made their debut on his debut, naturally.
-Prince was a self starter and a (young) man that knew what he wanted and what he needed to do to show everyone he could do it all.
+As we all know, Prince was only 18-19 years old when he wrote and recorded For You.
+As highlighted numerous times over his illustrious career, the familiar words “Produced, arranged, composed and performed by Prince” made their debut on his debut, naturally.
+Prince was a self-starter and a (young) man that knew what he wanted and what he needed to do to show everyone he could do it all.

 For You begins with the short but beautiful self-titled opener.
 “For You” is a multi-tracked falsetto vocal credo that explained what Prince was about from the start.
 “All of this and more is for you.”

-Track 2 is the upbeat, funky disco track, “In Love”.
-“In Love” is complete with Moog synthesizer and tells the standard “boy wants hard to obtain girl” story with a hint of desperation.
+Track 2 is the upbeat, funky disco track, “In Love.”
+This track comes complete with Moog synthesizer and tells the standard “boy wants hard to obtain girl” story with a hint of desperation.
 “I really want to play in your river.”

-Track 3 is the first single and most well known song of the album, “Soft & Wet”.
-“Soft & Wet” is a bouncy ode to sex, naturally.
-This is a topic Prince would revisit many times over his career.
-This is a clear standout from the album despite the relatively shallow lyrical content.
+Track 3 is the first single and most well-known song of the album, “Soft & Wet.”
+It is a bouncy ode to sex, naturally.
+A topic Prince would revisit many times over his career.
+This song is a clear standout from the album despite the relatively shallow lyrical content.
 “Your love is soft & wet.”

-Track 6, “Baby”, is Prince’s ode to the consequences of young love that appears to be a simple slow jam on the surface but the lyrics indicate a deeper mixture of fear with commitment.
-Despite the lyrical content that went beyond simple puppy love, “Baby” is probably the weakest song on the album for me.
+Track 6, “Baby,” is Prince’s ode to the consequences of young love that appears to be a simple slow jam on the surface, but the lyrics indicate a more profound mixture of fear with commitment.
+Despite the lyrical content that goes beyond simple puppy love, “Baby” is probably the weakest song on the album for me.
 “I don’t want to regret what I’ve done to you.”

-Track 7, “My Love is Forever”, is a buoyant, joyful song that incorporates so much of what makes Prince songs so great.
-“My Love is Forever” has amazing guitar work, catchy synths and heartfelt lyrics.
-Yes, Prince was young but this song is beyond mature.
+Track 7, “My Love is Forever,” is a buoyant, joyful song that incorporates so much of what makes Prince songs great.
+It has fantastic guitar work, catchy synths, and heartfelt lyrics.
+Yes, Prince was young, but this song is beyond mature.
 “You don’t have to worry, you see, my love is forever.”

-Track 9, “I’m Yours”, is the album finale and is a jam in every sense of the word.
+Track 9, “I’m Yours,” is the album finale and is a jam in every sense of the word.
 Prince’s falsetto juxtaposed with funky hard rock guitar may have left some listeners scratching their heads back in 1978.
-The concept of R&B vocals with cock rock guitar licks wasn’t (and still isn’t) prevalent.
-What “I’m Yours” in essence did is serve notice that Prince wasn’t going to be pigeonholed as simply an R&B act.
-Duly noted!
+The concept of R&B vocals with cock-rock guitar licks wasn’t (and still isn’t) prevalent.
+What “I’m Yours” in essence did is serve notice that Prince wasn’t going to be pigeonholed as merely an R&B act—duly noted!
 “Never have I ever made love before.
 Never have I wanted to till now.”